 It seems like that was pretty much impossible: to get through the day without something breaking.
 That was a big part of our community on this floor, which was called Rigid: 95% of that floor was meatpackers — people packing lunch meat — and the other 5% were mechanics, who would float around the room and were always fixing something.
 Those were always fun interactions for me because everyone was always kinda confused as to why I was working there.
 They knew that I had gone to college and they just couldn’t figure out why anyone who had gone to college could possibly end up at this meat packing plant.
 The mechanics were great about that.
-They harassed me, good-natured, all the time about my college degree.
+They harassed me, good-naturedly, all the time about my college degree.

 HANDWRITTEN: Did people always see you as "the college kid?"
 And did you see yourself that way?

 BUTLER: I wouldn’t want to over-blow it.
 It wasn’t talked about a lot.
 But it was known by the people I worked with that I had a college degree.
 A lot of people, to their credit, could’ve treated me worse with the knowledge that I wasn’t going to be there forever.